advanced-bencoding/advanced-bencoding/README.md

 - 👋 Hi, I’m @advanced-bencoding
-- 👀 I’m interested in ...Android app developement with Kotlin, Web developement, Java Core, Cyber Security
+- 👀 I’m interested in ...Android, Software Development, Networking and Security
-- 🌱 I’m currently learning ...Java, Kotlin, Android Studio
+- 🌱 I’m currently learning ...Java, Kotlin, Android Studio, JavaScript
 - 💞️ I’m looking to collaborate on ... any project that suits my interests and gives me a great learning oppurtunity
-- 📫 How to reach me ...
+- 📫 How to reach me ... email: darthsand66@gmail.com

 <!---
 advanced-bencoding/advanced-bencoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.